 WHAT IS THE COST OF ALTERATIONS AND WHEN IS PAYMENT DUE?

-The price of alterations varies depending on what needs done and the complexity of the job.
+The price of alterations varies depending on what needs to be done and the complexity of the job.
 Altering a plain gown is less intensive than altering a beaded gown and releasing a gown if it is too small is often more expensive than taking a gown in.
 Remember, though, whether you take in ¼” or 3” it both costs the same, so you’ll want to schedule accordingly.
 Alterations are paid in full when alterations are completed and you pick your dress up.

 HOW MANY FITTINGS WILL THERE BE?

-It depends on what you want done, but three fittings tends to be the average.
+It depends on what you want to be done, but three fittings tends to be the average.
 We might be able to get it done in two, but complex jobs, such as building up and creating jackets may require three fittings or more.
 In order to make the process as seamless (pun) as possible, it’s best to do your first fitting at the size you will most likely be on your wedding day.
-This helps to avoid unnecessary fittings, and means you can focus on how stunning you look in your gown, instead of wondering if it will be ready in time.
+This helps to avoid unnecessary fittings and means you can focus on how stunning you look in your gown, instead of wondering if it will be ready in time.

 WHAT SHOULD I BRING TO MY FIRST FITTING?